This resource is a student study guide worksheet / graphic organizer to be used for teaching art history.

 - Use as a quiz, self-check, or test assessing student’s understanding about the topic.

-If you are a member of The Art Curator for Kids Resource Library, you can get this lesson and all of my other resources including monthly online teacher trainings for one fee.
-Find out more information at http://members.artclasscurator.com/membership.
+If you are a member of The Curated Connections Library, you can get this lesson and all of my other resources for one monthly or yearly fee.
+Find out more information here.